Snowflake MCS/EHS community

 Allowing the media to visit is dicey.
 Environmental illness is a large and complicated subject — both the medical science and the way we cope with the illness.

 This article was originally intended for sick people who were considering moving to Snowflake, but whenever we are mentioned in the media this article gets a lot of traffic.
-WeÕve therefore added some general information up front for those people who seek more accurate information.
+We’ve therefore added some general information up front for those people who wish to go beyond the sensationalism.

 The rest of this article provides information for people with MCS/EHS who are interested in the Snowflake area.